All Episodes

 Correct.

-The risk of developing vision loss actually is quite high, but it's after twenty years or so of taking the drug.
+What happens is it's after prolonged dosing with the drug, that is year after year after year, the risk of developing vision loss actually is quite high, but it's after 20 years or so of taking the drug.

-So we don't know.
+So we don't have to.

-Basically, I appreciate that.
+Basically, I appreciate it.

 The president just took to the podium.

-Your struggle is our struggle, and uh we will beat this virus, we will beat it together.
+Your struggle is our struggle, and we will beat this virus.

 I also want to send best wishes to a very good friend of mine and a friend to our nation, Prime Minister Boris Johnson.